Welcome to

 Credits to WES_H for the graph

-DISCLAIMER: The "Modding InfoCenter" threads are NOT tutorials: they are intended to help average-experienced object creators performing specific tasks, or to give users a deeper in-sight on specific modding-related subjects.
+DISCLAIMER: This is NOT a tutorial; it is intended to help average-experienced object creators performing specific tasks, or to give users a deeper in-sight on specific modding-related subjects.
 So, don't expect to find step-by-step explanations, to be performed "blindly".
 Please DO NOT REPOST the following info, or part of them, on other sites.

 -------------------------------------------------------------------------------------